coldmind/vk-dialogue-export.py/README.md

 # vk-dialogue-export.py
 ## VKontakte Dialogue Exporter

-A tool to export dialogue with specific interlocutor.
+A tool to export dialogue with specific interlocutor or chat.

 ## USAGE